yonatand1230/KitappResources/README.md

 + Python script that connects to Firebase's API and updates current Halacha.
 Should be run automatically, scheduled to the same hour every day.
 + JSON file containing Halachot for every date.
 + .env file containing the Firebase URL.

-## Zoom Scheduler (Outdated)
-Used to automatically open zoom links at the correct hour.

-## Kitapp Emulator (Outdated)
-Web-based Android emulator to run Kitapp on devices that are not supported.
-Uses appetize.io.